jenyyy4/Love-Calculator/README.md

 🔔 Open a Pull Request

+## 📜 Code of Conduct

+This project follows a Code of Conduct to keep the community welcoming and respectful.
+By participating you agree to abide by it.

+📖 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before contributing.

+To report unacceptable behavior, contact the maintainers via [@Deepak-Kambala](https://github.com/Deepak-Kambala) or open a private issue.

+---

 ## 📄 License
 This project is licensed under the MIT License — see the LICENSE file for details.